-- 3.34.1 From term 1 2025, the parties agree to introduce pastoral care time allowances of 0.25 FTTE that will be available for allocation, the number of which will be generated by formula in the relevant Staffing Order- - 3.34.2 Criteria for accessing the allowance and other administrative requirements will be developed by the parties prior to the allowances coming into effect. - 3.34.3 A teacher who has a role with specific leadership or responsibility for the pastoral care of students and who meets the criteria may be allocated a pastoral care time allowance.
-Individual teachers may be allocated up to a maximum of two allowances in accordance with the school's timetable policy. - 3.34.4 The allocated time allowance(s) will be used for the purpose of pastoral guidance or career guidance of students, including and are to be allocated for the general administration or management of pastoral care systems. - 3.34.5 Each allowance allocated will reduce the teacher's timetabled contact hours and will be in addition to the non-contact hours under 4.2 further the maximum timetabled teaching time timetabled under cl 4.2.3, or any other time allowances the teacher holds. under the terms of this agreement or at the discretion of the employer. - 3.34.6 Where the eligible duties are part of the teacher's ongoing role, any allowances will be permanent.
+- 3.34.1 From term 1 2025, the parties agree to introduce pastoral care time allowances of 0.25 FTTE that will be available for allocation, the number of which will be generated by formula in the relevant Staffing Order - 3.34.2 Criteria for accessing the allowance and other administrative requirements will be developed by the parties prior to the allowances coming into effect. - 3.34.3 A teacher who has a role with specific leadership or responsibility for the pastoral care of students and who meets the criteria may be allocated a pastoral care time allowance.
+Individual teachers may be allocated up to a maximum of two allowances in accordance with the school's timetable policy.

+- 3.34.4 The allocated time allowance(s) will be used for the purpose of pastoral guidance or career guidance of students, including the general administration or management of pastoral care systems. - 3.34.5 Each allowance allocated will reduce further the maximum timetabled teaching time timetabled under cl 4.2.3, or any other time allowances the teacher holds. - 3.34.6 Where the eligible duties are part of the teacher's ongoing role, any allowances will be permanent.
 Where duties are allocated for a specified period or project they will be for the term specified in writing by the employer.